MichaelCurrin/react-deno-quickstart/docs/template-notes/limitations.md

 ### Import React types

-Or you can import the React types from a library.
-The issue above recommends a few options.

-Like `@types/react` or DefinitelyTyped.
+Or you could import types for `React` and `ReactDOOM` from a library.
+The linked issue above recommends a few options.
+Sources are like `@types/react` or DefinitelyTyped.

+This would solve the issue of JSX syntax and also functions on `React` and `ReactDOM` to be known to TS>

 Normally this is added as NPM package for Node project.
 I don't know if there is an equivalent way that will work with Deno.